AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 ## Authorize MBI to access your database

-On the credentials page (**Manage Data &gt; Integrations**) for each database, you will see a box containing the IP addresses you will need to authorize to connect RDS to MBI: **54.88.76.97** and **34.250.211.151**.
+On the credentials page (**Manage Data > Integrations**) for each database, you will see a box containing the IP addresses you will need to authorize to connect RDS to MBI: **54.88.76.97** and **34.250.211.151**.
 Here's a look at the MySQL credentials page, where we highlighted the IP address box:

 ![](../../../assets/RDS_IP.png)